laravel/homestead/CONTRIBUTING.md

 For the previous nano step, in the *rvparkreviews* section:
 * change the username to *homestead*
 * change the password to *secret*
+* THIS IS TEMPORARY.
+The environment of this box should be set to 'local', a 'local' dir added under the 'config' dir, then database.php updated there with these values, then remove this step.

 Campground Reviews should now be accessible at https://local.campgroundreviews.com
 Complete the SSL section below to remove the browser warning